Matt McMahon (basketball)

-Matthew Joseph McMahon (born April 26, 1978) is the current men's college basketball head coach for Louisiana State University.
-McMahon was formerly the men's basketball coach at Murray State University.
+Matthew Joseph McMahon (born April 26, 1978) is an American basketball coach who most recently served as the head men's college basketball head coach for LSU.
+He previously served as the head coach at Murray State.
 In his third year leading the program, McMahon led the Racers to a 26–6 record that included Ohio Valley Conference regular-season and tournament championships.
 He played college basketball at Appalachian State University.

 Playing career

 Oak Ridge High School

 McMahon played high school basketball at Oak Ridge High School in Oak Ridge, Tennessee.

 Appalachian State

 A 6-foot-1 shooting guard, McMahon was a regular player under head coach Buzz Peterson at Appalachian State from 1996 to 2000.
 The Mountaineers posted a 65–25 record over his last three years, finishing with an NCAA Tournament appearance in 2000.
 During those years, McMahon averaged 6.9 points in 90 games, hitting 37.5 percent (124 of 331) of his 3-point attempts.
 He graduated in 2000 with a bachelor's degree in marketing.